JustGoodOldHaroldHere/PlexConfiguration/Transmission.md

 The user/group that transmission creates is debain-transmission

+##### additional info

+The reason we do not use download directories is because you specify them within Radarr and Sonarr.
+The same with permissions

 Now Transmission will by default spin up a webui @ http://localhost:9019 you can open this port to the outside world (not recommended) or use SSH Tunneling for cloud setups (SSH Tunneling is explained in the Plex install for Putty users).
 Local servers just change the localhost part to your servers internal IP